Omnitruncation

 In geometry, an omnitruncation of a convex polytope is a simple polytope of the same dimension, having a vertex for each flag of the original polytope and a facet for each face of any dimension of the original polytope.
 Omnitruncation is the dual operation to barycentric subdivision.
 Because the barycentric subdivision of any polytope can be realized as another polytope, the same is true for the omnitruncation of any polytope.

 When omnitruncation is applied to a regular polytope (or honeycomb) it can be described geometrically as a Wythoff construction that creates a maximum number of facets.
 It is represented in a Coxeter–Dynkin diagram with all nodes ringed.

+Omnitruncation of a regular tetrahedron into a truncated octahedron.
+Note how half of the truncated octahedron's octagonal faces come from the tetrahedron's triangular faces getting truncated, and how half come from the degree-3 vertices getting cantitruncated.